Signia Hearing Aids: Pricing and Cost

 Pros About Signia

-• Veterans who are eligible for general VA healthcare should qualify for free devices
+- Veterans eligible for VA health care qualify for lower-cost or free devices

 Cons About Signia